StoBrothers/prim_grah_library/README.md

 - Vertex - wrapper for user defined type.
 - Edge - edge between two vertices.
 - Graph - interface for working with graph instance.
-- GraphImpl - Implementation of directed and undirected graphs.
+- GraphImpl - Implementation of graphs.
 - GraphsFactory - Factory for building directed and undirected graphs.
 - GraphType - types of graphs.